 Other business rates reliefs – for example, rural rate relief for some rural businesses – also continue to be available.

-How does business rates relief work?
+How do business rates relief and grants work?

 Business rates are collected by your local authority.

 You may find that they automatically give you relief, particularly if you have received business rates relief or grants in previous years.

 If you think you are not being given the discounts you should be, contact your council.
 You should also contact the council if you expect to have difficulty paying your business rates and want to claim hardship relief.

 What about businesses in Scotland, Wales and Northern Ireland?

 These each have separate business rates and rate relief systems.
 The reliefs announced in the Budget only apply to England.